What is kombucha?

 (Yes, live bacteria!)

-Sometimes small bacteria can still be found floating around in the drink.
-This is not unlike wine sediment and isn’t something that should overly concern you.
+Sometimes bacteria can still be found floating around in the drink.
+This is not unlike wine sediment and isn’t something that should concern you.

 But what’s it taste like?

-If you’re still not convinced, Dr. Jacqueline Ivey-Brown, an internal medicine physician at Advocate Christ Medical Center in Oak Lawn, Ill., says kombucha has many healthy ingredients and benefits.
+Dr. Jacqueline Ivey-Brown, an internal medicine physician at Advocate Christ Medical Center in Oak Lawn, Ill., says kombucha has healthy ingredients and benefits.
 Every serving of the drink contains probiotics, B vitamins, enzymes and organic acids.
 These ingredients are known to improve your digestive system, reduce bloating and even strengthen your immune system.

 Unlike other sugary drinks, kombucha only has roughly 30 calories for every eight ounces.

-Yet, despite the many benefits of kombucha, Dr. Ivey-Brown says there are a few things you should know before drinking it.
+But despite the benefits of kombucha, Dr. Ivey-Brown says there are a few things you should know before drinking it:

-- Don’t consume it in gallons like your health-driven friend mentioned earlier.
+- Don’t consume it in gallons.
 Too much kombucha can cause heartburn.

 - Stay away from home-brewed kombucha.
 Commercially produced versions are fine, but like anything containing bacteria, there’s always a chance for contamination.